Hinchey calls on Gov. Hochul to ensure GE finishes Hudson PCB cleanup

 Behan says G.E. has been appropriately responsive for years. ”But most importantly, it doesn't take account of what's going on in the Hudson River on the ground, the results of the massive dredging project that took place in the upper Hudson, the removal of the vast majority of PCBs, and the reduction of PCB levels and water, sediment and fish, as well as the ongoing work that's going on in both the upper and lower Hudson," Behan stated.

-Again, Seggos: ”We are ensuring that EPA requires GE to to do whatever it takes, investigations, cleanup actions, and whatever is necessary for the remaining 160 miles of the of the Hudson River Superfund site.”
+”We are ensuring that EPA requires GE to to do whatever it takes, investigations, cleanup actions, and whatever is necessary for the remaining 160 miles of the of the Hudson River Superfund site," said Seggos.